mainwp/mainwp/readme.txt

 == Changelog ==

+= 1.0.8.4 =
+* Now compatible with WPEngine-hosted child-sites
+* Added new hooks for upcoming extensions

 = 1.0.8.3 =
 * Fixed issue with some missing images
 * Fixed issue with Comments extension redirect